3 Reasons You’ll Fall in Love with Science North

 #3: Family-Friendly Prices

 The hour-long workshop I just described above was at no additional charge.
 And that was just one of many events that were taking place throughout the day.
-A general admission ticket for a child is $17, a youth is $19, and an adult is $21.
+A general admission ticket for a child is $22, a youth or senior is $24, and an adult is $26.
 These prices are less than a movie theater show with popcorn, and offer a full-day experience.